zulip/zulip/templates/zerver/api/incoming-webhooks-overview.md

 # Incoming webhook integrations

 An incoming webhook allows a third-party service to push data to Zulip when something happens.
+There's two ways to do an incoming webhook in
+Zulip:

+* Use our [REST API](/api/rest) endpoint for [sending messages](/api/send-message).
+This works great for internal tools or cases where the third-party tool wants to control the formatting of the messages in Zulip.
+* Adding an incoming webhook integration (detailed on this page), where all the logic for formatting the Zulip messages lives in the Zulip server.
+This is how most of [Zulip's official integrations](/integrations) work, because they enable Zulip to support third-party services that just have an "outgoing webhook" feature (without the third party needing to do any work specific to Zulip).

-The third-party service `POST`s to a special URL when it has something for you, and then your webhook integration handles that incoming data.
+In an incoming webhook integration, the third-party service's "outgoing webhook" feature sends an `HTTP POST`s to a special URL when it has something for you, and then the Zulip "incoming webhook" integration handles that incoming data to format and send a message in Zulip.

-New Zulip webhook integrations can take just a few hours to write, including tests and documentation, if you use the right process.
+New official Zulip webhook integrations can take just a few hours to write, including tests and documentation, if you use the right process.

 ## Quick guide